Unusual Options Activity Insight: TJX Companies | Benzinga

 Unusual Options Activity Insight: TJX Companies

-Shares of TJX Companies (NYSE:TJX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $68.16.
+On Tuesday, shares of TJX Companies (NYSE:TJX) saw unusual options activity.
+After the option alert, the stock price moved up to $69.89.

 - Sentiment: BULLISH